JiejunShi/NaRMBench/1.preprocessing/README.md

-## DRS data preprocessing scripts.
+## DRS data preprocessing pipeline.
-This script provides a step-by-step pipeline for preprocessing Oxford Nanopore Direct RNA Sequencing data, from basecalling to alignment and signal re-squiggling using Tombo.
+This script provides a step-by-step pipeline for preprocessing Oxford Nanopore Direct RNA Sequencing data, from basecalling to alignment and signal re-squiggling.
 ## 0.Set Paths
 ```
 # Working directory